Patagonia: Cuisine

 Argentine Patagonian cuisine is largely the same as the cuisine of Buenos Aires – grilled meats and pasta – with extensive use of local ingredients and less use of those products that have to be imported into the region.
 Lamb is considered the traditional Patagonian meat, grilled for several hours over an open fire.
 Some guide books have reported that game meats, especially guanaco and introduced deer and boar, are popular in restaurant cuisine.
 However, since guanaco is a protected animal in both Chile and Argentina, it is unlikely to appear commonly as restaurant fare.
 Trout and centolla (king crab) are also common, though overfishing of centolla has made it increasingly scarce.
 In the area around Bariloche, a noted Alpine cuisine tradition remains, with chocolate bars and even fondue restaurants, and tea rooms are a feature of the Welsh communities in Gaiman and Trevelin, as well as in the mountains.
 Since the mid-1990s, some success with winemaking has occurred in Argentine Patagonia, especially in Neuquén.

 Foreign land buyers issue

-Foreign investors, including Italian multinational Benetton Group, Ted Turner, Joseph Lewis and the conservationist Douglas Tompkins, own major land areas.
+Foreign investors, including Italian multinational Benetton Group, media magnate Ted Turner, British billionaire Joe Lewis and the conservationist Douglas Tompkins, own major land areas.
 This situation has caused several conflicts with local inhabitants and the governments of Chile and Argentina, for example, the opposition by Douglas Tompkins to the planned route for Carretera Austral in Pumalín Park.
 A scandal is also brewing about two properties owned by Ted Turner: the estancia La Primavera, located inside Nahuel Huapi National Park, and the estancia Collón Cura.
 Benetton has faced criticism from Mapuche organizations, including Mapuche International Link, over its purchase of traditional Mapuche lands in Patagonia.
 The Curiñanco-Nahuelquir family was evicted from their land in 2002 following Benetton's claim to it, but the land was restored in 2007.